rustc_pattern_analysis

 §Or-patterns

 What we have described so far works well if there are no or-patterns.
-To handle them, if the first pattern of a row in the matrix is an or-pattern, we expand it by duplicating the rest of the row as necessary.
-This is handled automatically in Matrix.
+To handle them, if the first pattern of any row in the matrix is an or-pattern, we expand it by duplicating the rest of the row as necessary.
+For code reuse, this is implemented as “specializing with the Or constructor”.

 This makes usefulness tracking subtle, because we also want to compute whether an alternative of an or-pattern is redundant, e.g. in Some(_) | Some(0).
 We therefore track usefulness of each subpattern of the match.